-OLED is a new display and lighting technology.
-OLEDs are made from organic materials that emit light when currency is applied.
-OLEDs are very efficient, can be made thin, and provide sharp pictures.
-OLED is widely considered to be the next-gen display and lighting technology.
+OLED devices, made from organic materials that emit light when currency is applied, enable thin, flexible and efficient displays and lighting devices.
+OLED is widely considered to be the next-gen display technology.

-UPDATE: In December 2009, Kodak announced that they have sold all of their OLED business to LG.
+Kodak actually invented OLED technology, and In December 2009, the company announced that they have sold all of their OLED business to LG.
 LG paid $100 million for the OLED unit.
-They will still have access to the technology for their own products.
+Kodak still have access to the technology for their own products.

 Kodak - where it all started

-In the early 1980s, Kodak invented the OLED technology.
-Kodak are still working on OLEDs, on both displays and lighting, and have licensed its OLED display technology to around 20 companies, including LG, CMEL and others.
-They are still perfecting their OLED lighting tech, and seeking partners to bring it to market.
+In the early 1980s, Kodak invented the OLED technology, and following years of development, licensed the technology to around 20 companies, including LG, CMEL and others.
 Back in 2008, we interviewed Mr. Corey Hewitt, Operations Manager & Vice President, Kodak OLED Systems.

 Here's a nice long video from Green Magazine TV, on Kodak's OLED program: